oracle/docker-images/OracleHTTPServer/samples/1221-ohs-domain/README.md

 4. Now you will be able to access the URLS via the OHS Listen Port 7777
     - http://myhost:7777/console
     - http://myhost:7777/chat

+# Copyright
+Copyright (c) 2014-2016 Oracle and/or its affiliates.
+All rights reserved.